po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/03-Day/03-Day-LessonPlan.md

 * Unit 01 mini-project builds on the fundamental HTML and CSS concepts that students learned this week.
 Encourage students to review previous activities for help with syntax and for further study.

-* Reassure students that they are not expected to complete the mini-project in the allotted time and instead encourage them to define their own, manageable scope of work as a group, while working to complete as much as they can.
+* Reassure students that they are not expected to complete the mini-project in the allotted time and instead encourage them to define their own manageable scope of work as a group, while working to complete as much as they can.

 * Although students will work on individual projects for the mini-project, they will be put into groups.
 Encourage them to brainstorm together and share their learnings.
 This will be the first of many opportunities for students to collaborate and work in groups.